How to become a DevOps Engineer in 2024

 IaC can be seen as a superior form of automation for a DevOps engineer.
 IaC tools like Terraform and Amazon Cloud CDK allow the operations team to set up and manage infrastructure by simply changing a configuration file.
 This makes it easier to manage and scale the application.

-This section presents a concise version of the DevOps roadmap.
+This section presents a concise version of the DevOps engineering roadmap.
 It is recommended that you implement real-world projects recommended in each stage of the roadmap.
-In the end, you can publish these DevOps projects to GitHub as an open-source project repository, and the repository will act as your portfolio.
+In the end, you can publish these DevOps projects to GitHub as an open-source project repository, and the repository will act as your portfolio and increase your exposure in the DevOps community.

 Step 1: Learn a programming language